-Alternative Dispute Resolution
+Definition of Alternative Dispute Resolution

-- ADR procedures are usually less costly and more expeditious.
-They are increasingly being utilized in disputes that would otherwise result in litigation -- including labor disputes, divorce actions, and personal injury claims.
+Alternative Dispute Resolution (ADR) is the procedure for settling disputes without litigation, such as arbitration, mediation, or negotiation.
+ADR procedures are usually less costly and more expeditious.
+They are increasingly being utilized in disputes that would otherwise result in litigation, including high-profile labor disputes, divorce actions, and personal injury claims.

 For more definitions, visit the FindLaw Legal Dictionary.